travelping/tetrapak_deps/README.md

 ~~ tetrapak_deps
 ================

 tetrapak_deps is a plugin for managing dependencies beetween Erlang/OTP applications.
+This is alpha software.
+Feel free open an issue.

 Installation
 ============